hobuinc/silvimetric/docs/source/tutorial.md

     return Metric(name='p75', dtype=np.float32, method = p75)

 ###### Create Storage #####
-# This will create a tiledb database, same as the `initialize` command would
+# This will create a database with the selected backend, same as the
-# from the command line.
-Here we'll define the overarching bounds, which may
+# `initialize` command would from the command line.
+Here we'll define the
-# extend beyond the current dataset, as well as the CRS of the data, the list
+# overarching bounds, which may extend beyond the current dataset, as well as
-# of attributes that will be used, as well as metrics.
-The config will be stored
+# the CRS of the data, the list of attributes that will be used, as well as
-# in the database for future processes to use.
+# metrics.
+The config will be stored in the database for future processes to
+# use.

 def db():
     perc_75 = make_metric()